 In some cases there are very simple educative activities attached to these guidelines specifically addressed to children and young people.
 Largely based on painting and drawing exercises, these are intended to enable children to recognize civil protection actors and memorize very precise instructions of what should be done in the face of specific events.
-As is the case with educational programs, such awareness campaigns and support programs are therefore highly specific to each country's principal threats: hydrological in the case of UK (floods), geophysical in the case of Greece, Italy and Portugal (earthquakes and tsunamis), climatological and meteorological in Portugal, Spain and Greece (drought, bushfires) and the refugee crisis in Greece.
+As is the case with educational programs, such awareness campaigns and support programs are therefore highly specific to each country's principal threats: hydrological in the case of UK (floods), geophysical in the case of Greece, Italy and Portugal (earthquakes and tsunamis), climatological and meteorological in Portugal, Spain and Greece (drought, bushfires) and the refugee crisis in Greece 11.

-&lt;sup>10 Although a controversial approach, in this report we consider the refugee crisis in Greece and the housing emergency in Spain as disasters.
-Firstly, because they are serious disruptions of the normal functioning of a society or community: both have widespread human, economic and social impacts and exceed the ability of a community to cope.
-Secondly, because this enables us to challenge the mainstream definition of disasters as phenomena caused only by geo or biophysical hazards: social processes, such as war, financial speculation or corruption, can also cause severe disasters.
+11 It is also important to note that we have found some programs and documents that frame the refugee crisis in Greece as a disaster.
+Although it may be controversial, we have decided to consider it as a disaster for two reasons.
+Firstly, because it is a serious disruption of the normal functioning of a society or community: it has widespread human, economic and social impact and exceeds the ability of a community to cope.
+Secondly, because it enables us to challenge the mainstream definition of disasters as phenomena caused only by geo or biophysical hazards: social processes, such as war, terrorism, or corruption, can also cause severe disasters (see O'Keefe et al. 1976; Wisner et al. 2004; Peek, 2008).